the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 The default is for BinderHub to run without authentication and, for each launch, it creates a temporary user and starts a server for that user.

-You can enable authentication for BinderHub by using JupyterHub as an oauth provider by editing `config.yaml`.
+You can enable authentication for BinderHub by using JupyterHub as an OAuth provider by editing `config.yaml`.

+You should update `config-template.yaml` and `setup.sh` accordingly to handle the new information.

 ### 1. Editing `config.yaml`

-First add `auth_enabled: true` under the `config: BinderHub:` key.
+First add `auth_enabled: true` under the `config.BinderHub` key.
 Then add the following as an unindented level key.

-**NOTE:** In the following, `binderhub_url` is the IP address you visit to reach your Binder launch page (i.e. the output of [Step 6: Try out your BinderHub deployment!](#6-try-out-your-binderhub-deployment)) and `jupyterhub_url` is the IP address listed under `config: BinderHub: hub_url:` and the top of `config.yaml`.
+**NOTE:** In the following, `binderhub_url` is the IP address you visit to reach your Binder launch page (i.e. the output of [Step 5: Try out your BinderHub deployment!](#5-try-out-your-binderhub-deployment)) and `jupyterhub_url` is the IP address listed under `config.BinderHub.hub_url` and the top of `config.yaml`.

 ```yaml
 jupyterhub: